eliranwong/ETCBC-remix/e-Sword/README.md

 </p>
 <p>
 <b>iOS Users; iPad (e-Sword HD) / iPhone (e-Sowrd LT):</b><br />
-Usage of iOS files should be similar to those in e-Sword X, execept "Long-Tapping" in iOS platform, rather than "right click" and "select lookup" rather than "select define".
+Usages in iOS interface should be similar to those in e-Sword X, except "Long-Tapping" in iOS platform, rather than "right click" and "select lookup" rather than "select define".
 </p>
 <p>
 <b>PC version:</b><br />
-- Strong's numbers are linked, a simple mouse hover does the lookup.
+- Strong's numbers are linked, a simple mouse hover does the lookup.<br />
 - at the time of writing this description, PC version of e-Sword doesn't support non-encrpyted notes, that makes "R" and "N" numbers are unlinked in bible modules.
-With that said, PC users could still take advantage of unique dictionary lookup features in PC e-Sword, by clicking directly on "R" or "N" numbers, corresponding articles would then come up in ETCBC dictionary.
+With that said, PC users could still take advantage of unique dictionary lookup features in PC e-Sword, by clicking directly on "R" or "N" numbers, corresponding articles would then come up in ETCBC dictionary.<br />
 - To lookup ETCBC data from SECE lexicon, click the "R" numbers, and locate dictionary article in ETCBC dictionary.<br />
 - To lookup Strong's number from ETCBC dictionary, simply click those linked Strong's numbers.<br />
 IMPORTANT remarks: html rendering in current PC version of e-Sword is still yet to be good.
 Mixing of Hebrew words and English behaves different as expected.
 Hope future update of PC version may correct the problem.